NightShiftCreative/PropertyShift/README.md

-# Welcome to NS Real Estate
+# Welcome to PropertyShift

-NS Real Estate is a real estate listing system for WordPress.
+PropertyShift is a real estate listing system for WordPress.
 The plugin provides an intuitive interface for managing property details, agents, property filters, and more.
 It is also easily extendable with add-ons.

 ## Installation and Docs ##

-For detailed information on installing and using NS Real Estate, please see the [knowledge base](https://products.nightshiftcreative.co/docs/ns-real-estate/)
+For detailed information on installing and using PropertyShift, please see the [knowledge base](https://products.nightshiftcreative.co/docs/ns-real-estate/)

 ## Support ##